Przejdź do treści głównej

 Photo by Pixabay from Pexels

-Over the past decade, we've delivered dozens of projects across all three platforms – from startups building MVPs, through mid-sized companies migrating from on-premise, to enterprises implementing multi-cloud architectures.
-In this article, we share practical knowledge that will help you choose the right cloud for your project.
+Over the past decade, I've worked on dozens of projects across all three platforms.
+Startups building MVPs, mid-sized companies migrating from on-premise, enterprises going multi-cloud.
+This article shares what I've learned to help you pick the right cloud for your project.

 Table of Contents